Skip to main content

 How does the 12% work?

 Customer pays their bid amount through Stripe when they accept.
 We take 12% as our platform fee (minimum $5).
 You keep the rest.
 On a $400 job, that's $48 to us, $352 to you.
-We don't charge you anything upfront, no subscription, no lead fees — we only make money when you make money.
+We don't charge you anything upfront, no subscription, no lead fees.
+We only make money when you make money.

 What tax paperwork do I get?

-If you earn $600 or more in a calendar year, you'll get a 1099-NEC from Poof Haul in January.
+If you earn $2,000 or more in a calendar year, you'll get a 1099-NEC from Poof Haul in January.
 You're responsible for tracking your own expenses (fuel, dump fees, insurance premiums, equipment) and reporting on Schedule C. We recommend keeping receipts and talking to a CPA your first year.

 On the job